Kanelmis/fduxGame/README.md

 # fduxGame

-## This is the offical website of the game xx of fduxGame
+## This is the demo of a game website

 ##Copyright
 All images within this website will not be presented in the final product.